MWaqar948/Task-Management-App/README.md

 # Task Management App

-It is a simple task management app written in Larav
+It is a simple task management app written in Laravel

 ## Setup